 In 2002, IVC co-founder Jim Conroy resigned from his position as the executive director to explore other Jesuit ministries.
 Since 2002, IVC’s leadership has been served by lay persons with a commitment to Ignatian Spirituality and in the spirit of Jesuit-lay collaboration.

 In 2003, IVC co-founder Charlie Costello moved to an assisted living facility due to ill health.
 On October 29, 2004, Charlie was called home to God.
 Yet the vision he and Jim shared over twelve years ago lives on in the spirit and works of the Ignatian Volunteer Corps.

 Since 2004, IVC has grown geographically and in the number of volunteers.
-IVC has added 4 regions during this time, to a total of 19 regions and over 500 volunteers across the country.
+IVC has added 4 regions during this time, to a total of 19 regions and nearly 600 volunteers across the country.

 In 2010, IVC’s Board voted to initiate a major organizational transition towards greater responsibility, ownership, and sustainability at the regional level.
 This shift recognizes that the strength and the future growth of IVC lies in the relationships that form at the local level between IVC and the service sites and between the volunteers and the people they serve.

 IVC is poised for additional growth in 2019.